How to Choose Goat Breeding Software in 2026

 CAE, CL, and Johne's tracking

 Herd health status is everything in goat breeding.
 Track CAE (Caprine Arthritis Encephalitis), CL (Caseous Lymphadenitis), and Johne's disease test results for every animal.
 Link results to individual goats and make them visible on pedigrees.
-Buyers expect documented herd health.
+Buyers expect documented herd health, not vague claims.

 Linear appraisal scores